pipecat-ai/rtvi-infra-examples/README.md

 ## Available examples:

-- [local](/local) - A useful setup when building or testing clients in local development.
+- [local](/01-local) - A useful setup when building or testing clients in local development.
 This example spawns [Pipecat](https://www.pipecat.ai) bots that connect to your RTVI clients as local Python processes.
 It also serves as a good starting template for other deployment targets not included in this repository.

+- [Modal](/02-modal) - Deploy bots to [modal.com](https://www.modal.com).
+This example is currently WIP.

 ---